tinkererthinker/blog/source/content/How to Learn to See the World As It Is.md

 How does the brain remember what is important?
 - access to unstructured learning environments in which children which bits of their experience are essential by listening to their feelings
+- abstract thinking is not possible without learning to feel your feelings

 ---
 ### A Master Class in Jazz Performance and Creativity with Pianist Kenny Werner